doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 In OpenSCAD2, [everything is a first class value](First_Class_Values.md), including functions and modules.
 Anything can be passed as an argument to a function or returned as a result.
-In order to make this work, OpenSCAD2 has a single namespace for all named values.
+In order to make this work, OpenSCAD2 has a single namespace.

 This creates a backward compatibility problem, which is resolved by "backward compatibility mode" for OpenSCAD1 scripts.